BPJandree/optMaxlik/README.md

 - Added an option to select parameters that will not be droppped;
 - Fixed an issue where the algorithm crashes if nothing has to be dropped in the first iteration.
+- If the numerical optimizer returns with non-zero exit status, op.maxLik will return the first optimization object.